-If you want to turn the stem around, you have to also release the bolts of the faceplate securing the handlebars (d).
+If you want to turn the stem around, you have to also release the bolts of the faceplate securing the handlebars.
 If the stem is fitted with a cap, you can simply take out the handlebars at this point.
 If it is not fitted with a cap, you have to remove the handlebar fittings.

-Mount the handlebars and, if necessary, the handlebar fittings, as described in the chapter "Adjustment of handlebar tilt and brake levers" and/or in the manuals of the component manufacturers.
+Mount the handlebars and, if necessary, the handlebar fittings, as described in the chapter "Adjustment of handlebar tilt and brake levers on SCOTT mountain bikes" and/or in the manuals of the component manufacturers.

-Check after the adjustment or assembly, whether the handlebars are firmly seated in the stem by trying to rotate the handlebars downwards (e).
+Check after the adjustment or assembly, whether the handlebars are firmly seated in the stem by trying to rotate the handlebars downwards (a).
 Verify whether the handlebar/stem-combination can be turned relative to the fork.
 Do this by taking the front wheel between your knees and trying to twist the handlebars.
-If there is movement, carefully tighten the bolts a little more by using the torque wrench, observe the maximum torque value and check again the proper fit (f).
+If there is movement, carefully tighten the bolts a little more and check again the proper fit (b).